Portions: 4 servings Calories: 416kcal |

 Nutrition

 SO amazing!
 I made these stuffed with red bell pepper, greek olives with feta, and obvio, ajo, with a tangy yogurt sauce.
 For 'dinner rolls' I did the baked yucca balls with gouda, big ones, perfect for soaking up juices.
 And swiss chard steam-sauteed on the side.
 Queee rico!
-Gracias!
-I'll definitely be trying more of your recipes š
+Gracias!… Read more »

 When is the garlic added?